billhammond-dev/OctopusInfoTool1/README.md

 1. When project is selected need to add a fn to also pull and store ALL project tasks (paginated!!)

-1. Then when step is selected:
+1. Then when step is selected for:
   a.
 For each task in task ID store for given project pull entire task log and save in store list as above which will also be in historicval order anyway
   b.
 Display then based on selected step matching exactly data in the store